-The kids will soon be on winter vacation for the holidays, so we’ve put together plenty of free things to do with kids in San Diego.
-You can keep the kiddos entertained all over town––for free (or super cheap).
-From where to view the best Christmas light displays to where to hike a giant eagle-shaped rock formation, read on to see why some of the best things in life really are free in kid-friendly San Diego.
+Your kids can get free admission into LEGOLAND?
+Yep!
+We’ve also rounded-up plenty of other awesome and free things to do with kids in San Diego.
+You can keep the kiddos entertained all over the city––without putting a huge dent in your wallet.
+From a beloved theme park to free museum days, read on to see why some of the best things in life really are free in kid-friendly San Diego.

 3. Visit Myrtle Creek Botanical Gardens & Nursery.
 You’ll think you just stepped into the pages of a fairytale.
 Feed the goats (for a small fee), frolic among singing birds and fluttering butterflies and enjoy a picnic in nature.